opatiny/micromouse/docs/electronics/motorsControl.md

 - The motor speed is controlled through a PWM
 - Motors must be equipped with encoders

+We distinguish two different possible approaches:

+1. Use a commercial speed controllers
+   - in this case we would only have one main MPU that directly sends the desired speeds to the controllers
+   - question: how to know the total number of impulsions from the encoders (for odometry)
+     - is this info provided by the speed controller
+     - do we connect the encoders directly to the leader MPU, where we count the impulsions ourselves?
+     - distance sensors connected on main MPU
+2. Custom speed control
+   - requires the implementation of a PID regulator
+   - we would have an I2C follower MPU dedicated to the control of the motors -> lots of additional code to write
+   - the distance sensors are connected to the secondary MPU too

 ## Do we need speed controllers?

 Speed controllers are used to directly control the speed of the motors, instead of controlling the current and therefore the torque.
 The speed controller uses the encoder data to regulate the motor speed using a closed loop system.
 Using a speed controller would facilitate the control of our motors on a higher level, but it adds one more circuit to the mouse, which requires power and space.